Pet Travel Tips

 - A container of your pet's food.
 If you pet eats a common food and you know that it is available, you needn't bring a whole bag.
 But, if you don't know if you'll find your pet's food, then bring it with you.
 (Don't forget a can opener and spoon, if needed)

-- Of course, a portable food and water dish, and a portable water container for traveling while at your destination.
-Pet bottle tops are great for traveling because they fit on a typical water bottle and will allow your pet easy access to hydration.
+- Of course, a portable food and water dish, and a portable water container for traveling while at your destination. doggie drinklets are great for traveling because they pack very well, and will allow your pet easy access to hydration.

 - Booties for your dog if you plan to travel on uneven or hilly ground